 Why Freelancers and Business Owners May Need Separate Bank Accounts

-While large businesses inevitably need their own bank accounts, sometimes smaller mom and pop stores or even individuals with side hustles overlook creating a separate checking account for their business.
+While large businesses inevitably need their own bank accounts, sometimes smaller enterprises or even individuals with side hustles overlook creating a separate business bank account.

 Some banks offer small business accounts, which can be used by freelancers, side hustlers, or small business owners.
 Basically, you want to make it easy on yourself to track personal and business expenses separately, and having different bank accounts helps take care of a lot of the legwork.